 Every marketing effort should come from your marketing goals.
 And setting SMART goals in marketing is a great way to get started.

 SEO, content, paid search, and social efforts are all fundamental pieces to a successful marketing approach that avoids siloing.
-But they are simply tools.
+But they are simply tools and part of the path to advancing your initiatives.
 Your efforts will be much more successful (and a whole lot easier to get off the ground) if you start with goals and KPIs.

 Setting SMART Marketing Goals